StudySmarter - The all-in-one study app.

 Flashcards in Kinetics14

-What is chemical equilibrium?
+Start learningWhat is chemical equilibrium?

-When the rate of the reaction leading to products, the forward reaction, is equal to the rate of the reaction leading back to reactants, reverse reaction, we have a system in chemical equilibrium
+When the rate of the reaction leading to products, the forward reaction, is equal to the rate of the reaction leading back to reactants, reverse reaction, we have a system in chemical equilibrium.

 True or False?
 "A system at equilibrium will be such that the concentration of components does not change with time."